18029450uhi/assignment118029450/README.md

 ___________________________________________________________________________________________________________________________________________________

 ## Pre-requisutes
-* For the tests to run the user need to have access to a commnad line interface.
+* For the tests to run the user need to have access to a command line interface.
 ___________________________________________________________________________________________________________________________________________________
 ## Download and Installation